nati-grossman/Dynamic-Form-Generation/README.md

 - ✅ Display list of submitted forms
 - ✅ Delete all forms
 - ✅ Modular architecture with separate routers and services
-- ✅ Pydantic models split into separate files
+- ✅ Pydantic models split into separate files with focused validators
 - ✅ Dynamic model generator for runtime validation
+- ✅ Dedicated statistics service and controller
+- ✅ Individual validator functions for each field type
 - ✅ Full environment variables support
 - ✅ Comprehensive documentation for each module
 - ✅ CORS and Swagger docs support